-The request for information by the Trump administration therefore can be understood as part of a broader attempt to unconstitutionally retaliate against students and faculty.40 For this reason also, the disclosure requests violate the federal government's long stated commitment to interpreting its obligations under Title VI in line with the First Amendment.41 The Trump administration recently reiterated this commitment, when it stated its intention to "enforce[] federal civil rights law consistent with the First Amendment of the U.S. Constitution" and reminded universities and colleges that "[n]othing in Title VI, its implementing regulations, or [agency guidance] requires or authorizes a school to restrict any rights otherwise protected by the First Amendment."42The recently-updated case processing manual produced by the Office of Civil Rights in the Department of Education (OCR) also asserts that "all actions taken by OCR must comport with First Amendment principles" and that "OCR will not interpret any statute or regulation to impinge upon rights protected under the First Amendment or to require recipients to encroach upon the exercise of such rights."43In short, the federal government must act consistently with the First Amendment.
+Amendment of the U.S. Constitution" and reminded universities and colleges that "[n]othing in Title VI, its implementing regulations, or [agency guidance] requires or authorizes a school to restrict any rights otherwise protected by the First Amendment."
+The recently-updated case processing manual produced by the Office for Civil Rights in the Department of Education (OCR) also asserts that "all actions taken by OCR must comport with First Amendment principles" and that "OCR will not interpret any statute or regulation to impinge upon rights protected under the First Amendment or to require recipients to encroach upon the exercise of such rights."
+In short, the federal government must act consistently with the First Amendment.

 Schools consequently have no obligation to provide information to the federal government that is intended to, or will have the effect of, infringing on students' First Amendment rights.
-And in fact, school administrators might themselves be complicit in the violation of the First Amendment if they do so.44
+And in fact, school administrators might themselves be complicit in the violation of the First Amendment if they do so.43